Fable II: Character morphing

 Fable II enhances the system of morphing one's character based on their actions as introduced in Fable.
 Character morphing revolves around two major alignment scales: Good and Evil, and Purity and Corruption.

 Good players will enable a pleasant-looking Hero, with tanned skin and light hair, while evil players will have a more frightening look, with pale skin and black hair.
 Pure players will find that their hero will have a clear complexion and a halo, while corrupt players will find their hero with a flawed complexion and horns.
 These scales are independent of one another, meaning that it is possible to be both good and corrupt simultaneously or any other variation.

 Also related to character morphing is the character's slimness or fatness, determined by what foods the player eats; fruits and vegetables (mainly celery), make the player thinner, while alcohol, meat and pies make the player fatter.
 In addition, fruits and vegetables give the player purity points (because no animals are harmed in their creation/consumption), while meats and alcohol give the player corruption points (because animals were harmed in their creation/consumption and they can cause drunkenness, respectively).
 This has no effect on gameplay other than attractiveness or the lack thereof in the eyes of NPCs.

 Levelling up stats will also alter the player character's appearance.
 Increasing the Physique level will make the Hero more muscular.
 Increasing the Skill stat will make the Hero taller.
 A high level of Will power and spells create glowing blue markings, called Will Lines, all over the body.

 Jobs

 Unlike Fable, the player does not acquire money through doing quests, but by doing jobs around Albion.
 These are Blacksmith, Woodcutter, Bartender, Assassin, Civilian Displacement (Slaver), Bounty Hunter, and Merchant.
 The first three involve correctly pressing the A button during certain times, and the latter three are combat related.
 Merchant, however, is done by taking advantage of the economies of each town, buying low and selling to richer vendors for a profit.
 The jobs become available depending on how much renown the player has and story progression.
 The trade skill jobs can be done over and over again for a certain number of days, but the side quest jobs are single use, requiring the player to wait for another task to become available.
-The trade skills can be leveled up to five stars via promotions, allowing for more money to be made.
+The trade skills can be levelled up to five stars via promotions, allowing for more money to be made.